Daflon: Uses and Side Effects

 Daflon side effects and contraindications

-All marketed drugs can produce side effects in those who consume them and Daflon is no exception.
+All marketed drugs can produce side effects in those who take them and Daflon is no exception.
 However, it’s considered to be a safe drug and its consumption isn’t associated with the appearance of severe pathologies.

 The collateral effects associated with the consumption of this drug appear in a small portion of the population.
 This symptomatology is usually transitory and doesn’t limit the performance of daily activities.
 Many of the symptoms presented are gastrointestinal, although symptoms of various kinds may appear, among which the following stand out: